About the scheme

 Companies, the Primary Dealers and Leasing Companies that are

 supervised by the Central Bank.
-The Scheme will be co-ordinated
+The Scheme is co-ordinated

 by a company incorporated by the above mentioned financial institutions